QuentinRa/blog.quentinra.dev/maths/optimization/co/simplex.md

 [Go back](..)

 This method is quite well-known so you may look for some videos on the net since that might help you understand.
+We are making a table, and updating it until we have our solution.

 <hr class="sr">